Proverbs or Pythian Oracles? Sentiments and Emotions in Greek Sayings: Related Work

 \subsection{Proverbial Sentiment}

 Proverbs and sentiment analysis are often seen as complementary tasks, but with the main target being the improvement of sentiment analysis.
-One exception is \citet{ghosh-srivastava-2022-epic} whose particular focus is on creating a corpus of narratives and contexts for proverbs, and where they perform a small scale sentiment analysis to ensure the diversity of the narrative.
-Comparatively, more work has been conducted on idioms and sentiment rather than proverbs and sentiment, as in the case of \citet{WILLIAMS20157375}.
-The authors show that the inclusion of idioms as features may potentially improve the results of traditional sentiment analysis.
-Idioms and sentiment are also explored in \citet{jochim-etal-2018-slide} and \citet{tahayna2022}.
-The first build a sentiment lexicon called the Sentiment Lexicon of Idiomatic Expressions (SLIDE).
-The second propose a pipeline for automatic annotation of sentiment in idiomatic phrases by using data augmentation proceeding to a full replacement of an idiom with its factual meaning or definition retrieved from an external knowledge source (and expanded version of SLIDE) and fine-tuning BERT to perform the classification. \citet{hwang-hidey-2019-confirming} adopt a different approach where they examine the compositionality of idioms using SLIDE with sentiment scores from WordNet and the Dictionary of Affect in Language, finding no clear relation between component- and phrase-level sentiment, supporting the view that idioms are non-compositional in sentiment as well as semantics.
+One exception is \citet{ghosh-srivastava-2022-epic} who apart from narrative construction around proverbs, they also perform a small scale sentiment analysis to ensure the diversity of the narrative.
+Comparatively, more work has been conducted on idioms and sentiment rather than proverbs and sentiment, as in the cases of \citet{WILLIAMS20157375}, \citet{jochim-etal-2018-slide}, \citet{tahayna2022}, and \citet{hwang-hidey-2019-confirming}.
+Despite all efforts, the sentiment and emotion of proverbs for cultural, linguistic, and ethnographic reasons remains much unexplored, with even less room left for non-English proverbs.

-Despite all the above efforts, the sentiment of proverbs for cultural, linguistic, and ethnographic reasons remains much unexplored.
-Not only do we see that in most cases idioms are examined more frequently that proverbs (although one can include the other), but in most cases the research is in English, and focuses on the improvement of sentiment analysis rather than the linguistic analysis of the expressions.
-This paper attempts to fill these gaps.